 Everyone has bad days, even customer service reps.
 But letting a bad mood affect your work is a recipe for disaster.

-Amanda Cotter suggests creating emotional snippets ahead of time, so when you’re having a bad day, you still manage to sound sound chirpy.
+Amanda Cotter suggests creating emotional snippets ahead of time, so when you’re having a bad day, you still manage to sound chirpy.

 Some phrases Cotter regularly uses include: